 Fall Festivals in September

-14th Happy Fall Fest in Allen Sr. Recreation Center.
-9am – 3pm
+Happy Fall Fest in Allen Sr. Recreation Center.
+9am – 3pm.
+Cancelled for 2020.

-12th – 15th Little Elm Autumn Fest at Little Elm Park.
+Little Elm Autumn Fest at Little Elm Park – Cancelled for 2020

-20th – 22nd.
-Plano Balloon Festival.
 The fun lasts all weekend long!
-Event organizers expect nearly 50 hot air balloons at the 40th year of the Plano Balloon Festival at Oak Point Park.
+Event organizers expect nearly 50 hot air balloons in the 41st year of the Plano Balloon Festival at Oak Point Park.
 Balloons will launch in the evening of each event day, weather permitting.
 Look out for Live entertainment – great bands and music, food vendors, a kids zone, arts and craft booths and a parachute team exhibition.
-A 5K and 1K fun run will take place on Saturday morning and a half-marathon and 10K will take place on Sunday morning.
+Fun runs usually take place on Saturday morning and a half-marathon and 10K will take place on Sunday morning.

-20th – 22nd – Now in it’s 60th year Greek Food Festival of Dallas is at the Holy Trinity Greek Orthodox Church.
+Greek Food Festival of Dallas (Cancelled for 2020) is at the Holy Trinity Greek Orthodox Church.
 You’ll find great food, Music, Traditional Dancing, Cooking Demos, and much more.
 Enjoy gyros, lamb slides, baklava and more!

 Many popular Greek dishes are offered and prepared right in the outdoor Kouzina (kitchen) located onsite and you’ll get to enjoy Gyros, Souvlaki, Pastichio, Paithakia, Feta Bites and Tiropita.
 Don’t forget to try the classic Baklava too!
 During the event you’ll enjoy Live Music and Dancing and shop at the Agora Marketplace.
 Kids love it too – they have their own zone, complete with Sand Art, Crafts, Caricature artists, Face painting and a fun outdoor playground.

 Six Flags over Texas – Halloween Fest “A Spooktacular Celebration of Freaky Frights”